 Adult: One capsule daily before food or as directed by the physician.

 a) Common: The most common side-effects include gastrointestinal irritations such as nausea, anorexia, vomiting, discomfort, constipation and diarrhea may occur.
 Patients may complain of dark stool.

 b) Rare: Allergic reactions may be seen very rarely.

-Use in Pregnancy and Lactation: Use of any drug during the first trimester of pregnancy should be avoided if possible.
+Use of any drug during the first trimester of pregnancy should be avoided if possible.
 Thus administration of iron during the first trimester requires definite evidence of iron deficiency.
 Prophylaxis of iron deficiency where inadequate diet calls for supplementary zinc and folic acid is justified during the remainder of pregnancy.

 a) With medicine: Carbonyl iron may decrease the absorption of tetracycline antibiotics, quinolone antibiotics, levodopa, levothyroxine, methyldopa and penecillamine.
 Folic acid interacts with antiepileptic, so plasma concentrations of phenobarbital, phenytoin and primidone are possibly reduced.